amalog/scratch/use-cases/csv/README.md

 All other predicates are called with two extra arguments: the input from the previous stage and the output for the next stage.

+The `csv` predicate knows its generating rows from a file if its second argument is unbound.
+It knows its printing rows to a file if its second argument is bound.

 ## arg

 Like arg/3 in Prolog.
 It relates a named property, a term and that property's value.